OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/index.md

 ## Cosmological constraints

 Mapping these cosmic fluctuations yields information about the nature of the universe.
-Measuring these fluctuations tells us about the density and composition of the universe, the nature of the expansion of the universe, and knowing the matter and energy of the universe, we can use Einstein's theory of general relativity to understand the rate of expansion then turn the clock back and deduce the age of the universe, which stands at around 13.8 billion years.
+Measuring these fluctuations tells us about the density and composition of the universe, the nature of the expansion of the universe, and knowing the matter and energy of the universe, we can use Einstein's Theory of General Relativity to understand the rate of expansion then turn the clock back and deduce the age of the universe, which stands at around 13.8 billion years.
 The CMB confirms for us the Big Bang Theory of the formation of the universe.

 ## Mapping efforts